 At the time of contact, there were numerous Abenaki bands throughout the states of VT, NH, Quebec, Nova Scotia and New Brunswick.
 They were semi nomadic within their boundaries, moving as the seasons changed and following the game animals and fish runs, such as the great salmon runs.
 Historically, the Abenaki from all over, gathered each year for planting season in the meadows of Koas, now known as Newbury VT and Haverhill NH; then at the end of the season, re-dispersed back throughout N’dakinna.

 Even after the arrival of Europeans, there was not a lot known about our nation, due to most of them living inland and most settlers at the time considered our homeland a “savage wilderness”.

 The first written information about Koasek appears to be in June 1704 when a party led by Caleb Lyman of North Hampton MA and five Mohegans, attacked the village of Cowasuck-Koasek (now Newbury VT) and killed 8 Abenaki.

-On June 13, 1704, Abenaki at Cowasuck refuses the offer of Governor Vaudreuil to resettle in the St. Lawrence Valley under the protection of the French.
+In June 13, 1704, Abenaki at Cowasuck refuse offer of Governor Vaudreuil to resettle in the St. Lawrence Valley under protection of the French.
 His speech was as follows:

 During their time, our Elders faced much discrimination from the Eugenics to the KKK, as well as alcoholism.
 During all of that, we held on to as much of the culture as we could, keeping social contact with other Indians and Nations, but for the most part staying together as family clans.